vsm/vsm-box/README.md

   the [`vsm-dictionary`](https://github.com/vsmjs/vsm-dictionary) subclass that will be used by this VsmBox's [`vsm-autocomplete`](https://github.com/vsmjs/vsm-autocomplete) component.
+- `queryOptions`: {Object|Boolean} (default `false`):
+  given as prop to VsmAutocomplete, which uses it when querying string-matches.
+  This can e.g. be used to make all the Edit-Terms in a VSM-template query with the same `perPage` option, without having to set a `term.queryOptions.perPage` on each individual Term.
+  When a property (like `perPage`) is set in both the VsmBox's `queryOptions` and in some Term's own `term.queryOptions`, then that property of the Term overrides that of the VsmBox.
 - `autofocus`: {Boolean} (default `false`):
   given as prop to VsmAutocomplete, see [`there`](https://github.com/vsmjs/vsm-autocomplete).